 On June 29, 2012, through our wholly-owned subsidiaries in Canada and Europe, we acquired the business and operations of Asentus Consulting Group Ltd. and Asentus Europe B.V. (collectively, "Asentus").
 Asentus is an international provider of IT technical training content, and live and virtual training event services, with offices in Vancouver, Canada, The Netherlands, Germany and France.
-The total purchase price for both companies was \$1,417,000, of which \$1,100,000 was paid in cash at closing and \$317,000 was paid during the fourth quarter of 2012 subsequent to the finalization of a working capital calculation pursuant to the purchase agreement.
-In addition, the purchase agreement requires up to an additional \$3,700,000 of consideration, contingent upon the achievement of certain earnings targets, as defined in the purchase agreement, during two successive twelvemonth periods following the closing.
-No contingent consideration was payable with respect to the first twelvemonth period following completion of the acquisition as the earnings target was not achieved.
-A maximum of \$1,600,000 would be payable subsequent to the second twelve-month period following completion of the acquisition if the earnings target is achieved.
-We recorded amortizable intangible assets as a result of the acquisition, which included \$325,000 of customer-related intangible assets which are being amortized over an estimated useful life of five years and \$118,000 of intellectual property which is being amortized over an estimated useful life of three years.
+The total purchase price for both companies was \$1.4 million which was paid in cash.
+In addition, the purchase agreement requires up to an additional \$3.7 million of consideration, contingent upon the achievement of certain earnings targets, as defined in the purchase agreement, during two successive twelve-month periods following the closing.
+No contingent consideration was payable with respect to both twelve-month periods following completion of the acquisition as the earnings targets were not achieved.
+We recorded amortizable intangible assets as a result of the acquisition, which included \$0.3 million of customer-related intangible assets which are being amortized over an estimated useful life of five years and \$0.1 million of intellectual property which is being amortized over an estimated useful life of three years.
 None of the goodwill recorded for financial statement purposes is deductible for tax purposes.
 The acquired Asentus business is included in the Learning Solutions segment and the results of its operations have been included in the consolidated financial statements since July 1, 2012.
 The pro-forma impact of the acquisition is not material to our results of operations.